namiwang/namiwang.github.io/about.md

 An implementation of ruby in pure rust, consists of (barely working) lexer and parser, and a no-go interpreter.

 I started this project as a way to learn rust.
-Eventually, I've learnt more than that, including lexer & parser, `ragel`, and a lot of ruby's hidden magic.
+Eventually, I've learned more than that, including lexer & parser, `ragel`, and a lot of ruby's hidden magic.

 Lots of the grammar rules and AST conventions are ripped from the `parser` gem.
-For lexer, I adapated some rules from `parser` and ported from ragel-6 to ragel-7 For parser, I use `syntax-cli` as parser generator.
+For lexer, I adapted some rules from `parser` and ported from ragel-6 to ragel-7 For parser, I use `syntax-cli` as the parser generator.

 ## project yoru